 Red meat is made from slow-twitch fibres, which are useful for sustained activities such as walking or to keep standing.
 They exert a smaller force over a longer period of time, meaning they require more oxygen for aerobic respiration (a more efficient way of burning fuel using oxygen).
 Ergo, red meat is full of myoglobin, hence its deep rich red colour.

-On the other hand, white meat is made of fast-twitch fibres.
+On the other hand, white meat is made offast-twitch fibres.
 These fibres are better suited for quick bursts of energy, such as flying or quickly responding to a threat.
 These fibres use anaerobic respiration (no oxygen), which allow for a quicker, faster burn of energy, but only for a short time.
 In birds, the breast muscles are typically very white, but they do have some slow-twitch fibres in other muscle groups such as their wings and legs, which is why there is a distinction between light and dark meat.

 So how about dinosaurs?
 Dinosaurs are the ancestors of birds and reptiles, so it would make sense for them to have had white meat.
 However, the majority of dinosaurs, especially large ones such as sauropods, would have had very powerful muscles with slow-twitch fibres, making their meat quite red.
 A good example are ostriches.
 Even though they are birds, their meat is as red as beef because they have powerful leg muscles for running.
+Smaller animals such as raptors probably had more white meat akin to modern poultry, as they would require sudden bursts of energy for ambushes.

 As for how they would taste, that is something we could not answer until Jurassic Park becomes a reality.